ousseynoukone/GameMatch/README.md

 - Search input field
 - Fetches game data from an external API
-- Displays matching games dynamically
+- Displays matching games dynamically with pagination
 - Handles loading and empty results states

 Implemented in: